I had a blast discussing my past and present research with Prof. Lee Vinsel on the Peoples & Things podcast. Check it out!

-My research explores the social, cultural, and technological history of mobility in twentieth century Japan and the Japanese Empire.
+My research explores the social, cultural, and technological history of mobility in twentieth-century Japan and the Japanese Empire.
 I teach graduate and undergraduate courses on modern and recent Japanese history, the history of empire, and critical global history.

-In addition to my research and teaching, I currently serve as the Associate Editor for Japan for the Journal of Asian Studies and as a co-editor for the Johns Hopkins University Press monograph series Studies in the History of Technology.
+In addition to my research and teaching, I currently serve as the Associate Editor for Japan at the Journal of Asian Studies and as a co-editor for the Johns Hopkins University Press monograph series Studies in the History of Technology.

 • Mobility and Society in Twentieth-Century Japan